How to Cold Call: The Complete Guide for Sales Reps

 - Record yourself and listen back for filler words and tone

-- Roleplay with colleagues who can throw realistic objections
+- Roleplay with colleagues who'll throw realistic objections at you

-- Use an AI cold call simulator for unlimited practice reps
+- Use an AI cold call simulator for unlimited reps

-Cold call simulators like CallCombat let you practice against AI prospects who push back, throw objections, and behave like real buyers.
-You get scored after every call so you know exactly what to improve.
+Simulators like CallCombat let you practice against AI prospects who push back, object, and behave like real buyers.
+You get scored after every call, so you know exactly what to fix.

 For a complete framework on ramping new SDRs, see our SDR training playbook.